piravienfive/card-game/README.md

 ## Player Class

 - made a simple player class to make the game 2 player.
 The player class only takes a username with a setName method.

+## How to Run the Game

+- Install Java JDK 8+ and an IDE like ItelliJ.
+- Clone this repository using ssh or https.
+- Run Main.java